-The college Student Activity Board sponsors monthly events such as Welcome Day, student elections, mini health fair, Spring Carnival and chair massages at the Kluthe Center.
+The college Student Activity Board sponsors monthly events such as Welcome Day, gift card bingo, mini health fair, Spring Carnival and chair massages at the Kluthe Center.

-The college partners with Effingham Unit 40 to offer a short-term welding program in Effingham.
-Students can complete the program by taking classroom training at the Kluthe Center and welding classes in the evening at the Effingham High School.
+The center staff host a C.E.F.S. sign up event in the fall to provide college funding for students who qualify and a spring visit day for local high school juniors to explore college programs and careers.
 Office hours are 8 a.m. until 5 p.m.
 Monday through Friday.
-The center is also open evenings Monday through Thursday for online test proctoring.
 The Resource Room is located on the first floor and is equipped with eight computer stations which are available for public use during normal office hours.
 Summer hours vary.